 Cocaine will typically stay in your body for three to six hours after you last used the drug.
 The duration depends on several variables, such as the tolerance level of users, the severity of the addiction, and the amount of drugs used.

 The period of the euphoric high is relatively short.
 It depends on how people consume cocaine.
 For instance, when you inject the drug, expect the effects to last from five minutes to fewer than thirty minutes.
 When you snort the drug, the effects typically last from thirty to forty-five minutes.
 If you smoke cocaine, the effects will last from forty-five minutes to about an hour.

 Stopping cocaine use suddenly may lead to cocaine withdrawal, which may quickly spiral out of control without medical supervision.
 Cardiac arrest, ruptures of the aorta, cardiotoxicity (heart muscle damage), and arrhythmia (irregular heartbeat) are just some of the life-threatening consequences of cocaine addiction.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to an Intake Coordinator

 Signs of Cocaine Abuse